-If you’re a daily Twitter user, you should be familiar with Twitter Dark Mode.
+If you’re a daily Twitter user, you should turn on Twitter dark mode.
 Even if you’re just scrolling through your feed and not posting or engaging with your followers, the Dark Mode function will come in handy.
 Twitter Dark Mode does more than just give the app a new appearance.
 It’s also gentler on the eyes, producing less strain, especially when used at night or in a gloomy setting.
 It may also help to lengthen the life of your battery.
 Because dark pixels consume far less power than white pixels, devices with AMOLED displays that switch off black pixels save electricity while showing apps in dark mode.

 Of course, the fact that colors stand out against a black background implies that pictures and videos will seem even sharper and more immersive.
 It’s unlikely that Twitter will become anyone’s primary source of media consumption, but it’s still a fun little bonus.
 Twitter’s dark mode also looks amazing, and we’re always happy to see developers providing us additional options for how we use our applications.
 With Dark Modes available on WhatsApp, Instagram, and Facebook, you’ll have your entire social media life set up in this easy-on-the-eyes option.
 Here’s how to activate Twitter’s Dark Mode.